 The two questions that we get asked the most about our camper van conversion and our camper van adventures……

-” How do we all fit in a VW campervan conversion” and “where do we all sleep?”
+” How do you all fit in a VW campervan conversion” and “where do you all sleep in a campervan?”

-So I thought a post that answers how to sleep 5 in a VW campervan may be helpful to many – as we have tried so many different sleeping combinations over the years!
+We now have a dog that comes with us on our campervan travels so we are a family of five, and a dog in a VWT5.
+So I thought a post that answers how to sleep 5 in a VW campervan may be helpful to many – as we have tried so many different sleeping combinations over the years and have adapted our vanlife as our family has grown!

 VW camper van conversion

-When we purchased our VW campervan it was originally a panel van, and we have slowly saved and converted it to a camper over the years – it has definitely been a project!!
+When we purchased our VW T5 camper it was originally a panel van, and we have slowly saved and converted it to a camper over the years – it has definitely been a project!!
 As our family have grown, we have had to adapt our campervan to accomodate a family of 5.
-Over the years we have learned a lot, including ensuring we have appropriate insurance for a VW campervan conversion, and that less is definitely more when packing for a camper van road trip.

 So how did we convert our van to a camper?
 Well that is definitely a separate post, but we started off with the basics for our camper van conversion … windows, units, fridge, a rock and roll bed and electrics.
-The cupboards came next and when we became a family of five we added the pop top roof – the best thing ever!
+The cupboards came next and when we became a family of five we added the pop top roof – for us the best thing ever as the pop up roof gave us the additional sleeping area!

-So how do we sleep 5 in a camper?
+So how do you sleep 5 in a camper?

 Pop Top roof